prawny-boy/Choose_Your_Own_Adventure/README.md

 Run CYOA.py to play it.

 WARNING:
+WARNING:
-This program does not support people using the D: drive.
+This program does not support users using the D: drive.

 NOTICE:
 This program is still in Beta.